Updated Aug 2020 by Lee Johnson

 The bottom line is; for big clouds, you want maximum airflow and plenty of power.
 This is where regulated mods and big batteries come in.

 Your choice of battery is important.
-A regulated box mod can provide variable voltage and variable wattage giving you a wide range of settings to explore.
+A regulated mod can provide variable voltage and variable wattage, giving you a wide range of settings to explore.

 On the other hand, simpler devices often use a fixed voltage.
 Both types of device can work for cloud-chasers, but mods with variable wattage are usually preferred.

-The more you are able to adjust the power range on your battery, the more you can fine-tune the battery to your clearomiser and air resistance to hit your vaping sweet spot.
+The more you are able to adjust the power range on your battery, the more you can fine-tune the battery to your tank and air resistance to hit your vaping sweet spot.

-The Coolfire IV TC100 by Innokin is an excellent choice for cloud-chasing vapers, with a massive 100 W of power to play with.
+The MVP 5 Mod by Innokin is an excellent choice for cloud-chasing vapers, with 120 watts of power to play with.
 It includes temperature control with nickel, titanium and stainless steel coils, which is great feature in its own right (although not too important for increasing vapour production).

-The mod also incorporates a 3,300 mAh battery, which is more than enough to keep you vaping throughout the day.
-View it here.
+The mod also incorporates an impressive 5000 mAh battery, which will keep you vaping for well over a day.

 In other words, if you vape at 4 V with a 0.5 ohm coil and with a 1 ohm coil, the vapour production and performance will be different with each coil.
 But it you vape at 50 W on both coils, the performance will be consistent.